SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Process Memory Dump Using Comsvcs"

     Detects the use of comsvcs in command line to dump a specific proces memory.
 This techinique is widlely used by attackers for privilege escalation and pivot.

     - **Effort:** elementary

+??? abstract "Process Memory Dump Using Createdump"

+    Detects the use of createdump.exe in command line to dump the memory of a process.
+This technique is used by attackers for privilege escalation and pivot.

+    - **Effort:** elementary